• Skip to primary navigation

 Five: Take the sauce off the heat and stir in the grated cheese, dijon mustard, grated nutmeg, and salt & pepper.

-• Reserve a cup of Brussels sprouts cooking water in case you want to loosen the cheese sauce.
+• Reserve a cup of Brussels sprouts cooking water in case you want to thin down the cheese sauce.

-• Be sure to take the white sauce off the heat before adding the grated cheese.
+• Take the white sauce off the heat before adding the grated cheese.
 The residual heat will quickly melt the cheese, without it going stringy.

 • If you would like to make your own breadcrumbs for the topping, blitz two slices of stale white or sourdough bread in your food processor until you get fine breadcrumbs.